 Wood needs to be well-seasoned before being used as a fuel.
-Logs should be dried for between 18 and 24 months to reduce their moisture content to 20% or less, before they are ready to burn.
-Householders can buy a moisture metre to test the content of their logs.
+Logs should be dried for between 18 and 24 months to reduce their moisture content to 20% or less before they are ready to burn.
+Householders can buy a moisture meter to test the content of their logs.
 Another simple way to test for moisture is to bang two logs together and listen to the sound they make.
-A well-seasoned piece of wood will make a light “clacking” noise, rather than a dull thud, so that you can tell it’s ready to go on the fire.
+A well-seasoned piece of wood will make a light “clicking” noise, rather than a dull thud so that you can tell it’s ready to go on the fire.
 Another clue is when the bark starts to peel and the wood cracks at each end.
 Using your eyes and ears can help you judge when the wood is well seasoned.
-Burning wood that is still moist causes unnecessary pollution and is an inefficient way of using logs, so buying a moisture metre is a good investment if you own a wood-burning stove.
+Burning wood that is still moist causes unnecessary pollution and is an inefficient way of using logs, so buying a moisture meter is a good investment if you own a wood-burning stove.

 Which wood is best for a log burner?

 There are many good choices of wood for burning, such as ash, birch, cherry, elm, and oak.
 Each type of wood has its own special character and charm.
 Some are best for burning alongside other types of wood, others are best for making kindling to get a fire started.

 Ash is always a popular choice with stove owners.
 It will produce excellent heat and lasts longer than most other logs.
 It’s very easy to split with an axe and makes efficient kindling to get your fire started.

 Birch also generates plenty of heat and the logs create an attractive fire with lively flames licking around the logs and a pleasant aroma.
 Birch is perhaps best used when mixed with other slower burning woods such as ash or elm.